thacuber2a03/toast/README.md

 You can also make custom assertion functions by, either mixing and matching assertions, or encoding your own logic with the help of the `fail` and `pass` functions.

-For example, here's how `assert.sameType` function would be written if it was a custom assertion function:
+For example, here's how `assert.sameType` would be written if it was a custom assertion function:

 ```go
 fn assertSameType(T: ^toast::Context, a, b: any): bool {